Last updated on June 5th, 2026 at 11:52 pm

 Wong Tai Sin Temple

-This is the perfect start to your first day in Hong Kong because the temple opens early in the morning.
-Early risers will have something to do instead of feeling like they’re missing out during their time here.
+This is the perfect way to start your first day in Hong Kong, since the temple opens early in the morning.
+Early risers will have something to do, so they don’t feel like they’re missing out during their time here.

-The area in Wong Tai Sin temple is quite large.
-Take a walk around and take in the beautiful temple.
-It’s a traditional Chinese temple with several attractions.
+The area around the Wong Tai Sin temple is quite large.
+Take a walk around and enjoy the beautiful temples, a traditional Chinese temple with several attractions.

-The main attraction is where you’ll see hordes of people praying for all kinds of reasons like career, health, love, and finances.
+The main attraction is the hordes of people praying for all kinds of reasons, such as career, health, love, and finances.

-People are lighting up incense left and right.
-There’s the traditional kneeling and present offerings to the Gods but there is also something called kau chim.
+People are lighting incense left and right.
+There’s the traditional kneeling and presenting offerings to the Gods, but there is also something called kau chim.

-This type of fortune telling is where you kneel and shake the container with sticks asking God your question.
+This type of fortune-telling involves kneeling and shaking a container of sticks to ask God a question.
 The first stick that comes out is your answer.
-Remember your number and scan the QR code to see what the answer is.
+Remember your number and scan the QR code to see the answer.

-You can pay a little extra and go to a fortune teller booth.
-There are dozens of them lined up where they will explain to you your answer in detail.
-These fortune tellers also provide other services such as palm reading, face reading, and birthday reading.
+You can pay a little extra and go to a fortune-teller booth.
+There are dozens of them lined up, and they will explain your answer in detail.
+These fortune tellers also offer other services, such as palm, face, and birthday readings.

 Wong Tai Sin – Temple Mall

-Within a few minutes of walking distance of the temple, there is a shopping centre called Temple Mall.
+Within a few minutes’ walking distance of the temple is a shopping centre called Temple Mall.
 They are split into two different types – Temple Mall North and Temple Mall South.
-The stores inside the mall don’t open as early but you might be able to find a few bakeries open if you’re in a rush to grab something for breakfast.
+The stores inside the mall don’t open as early, but you might be able to find a few bakeries open if you’re in a rush to grab something for breakfast.

 1st day – Late Morning

 A few subway stops away from Wong Tai Sin is Choi Hung.
-Here is where you will find Choi Hung Estate, Chi Lun Nunnery, and Nan Lian Garden.
+You will find Choi Hung Estate, Chi Lun Nunnery, and Nan Lian Garden here.
 These three spots are all a must-visit if you want to take pretty Instagram pictures of Hong Kong.

-The area is on top of a parking lot so you have to climb up the stairs to get there.
-Ask locals nearby because they will for sure know.
-Too many people come here for pictures.
-Also, the area gets quite crowded because there are basketball courts in front of the Rainbow estate.
-You’re going to have to be strategic when it comes to taking pictures if you want humans out of the way.
-It’s a quick stop because there’s not much to see other than some photos.
+Also, the area gets quite crowded because basketball courts are in front of the Rainbow estate.
+You’re going to have to be strategic about taking pictures if you want humans out of the way.
+It’s a quick stop because there’s not much to see, aside from some photos.

-People actually live at Choi Hung Estate so those who are visiting should respect the residents living there.
+People actually live in Choi Hung Estate, so visitors should respect the residents.

-You’ll spend more time at Chi Lun Nunnery and Nan Lian Garden.
-They are next to each other so you kill two birds with one stone.
+You’ll spend more time at Chi Lun Nunnery and Nan Lian Garden, which are next to each other, so you’ll kill two birds with one stone.

-This morning could have been quite rushed so strolling around Nan Lian Garden will be more relaxing.
+This morning was quite rushed, so strolling around Nan Lian Garden would be more relaxing.
 Of course, it depends on the month you’re visiting.
-In the summer months, you might not be as eager to spend a lot of time in the garden since it will be too warm (the heat is unfortunately one of the downsides of being in HK).
+In the summer months, you might not be as eager to spend much time in the garden, since it will be too warm (unfortunately, heat is one of the downsides of living in HK).

-It can seem too much since that’s two temples in one morning but the vibe at Chi Lun Nunnery is completely different.
-Wong Tai Sin is busier and there’s a lot of red and gold everywhere.
+It can seem like too much, since there are two temples in one morning, but the vibe at Chi Lun Nunnery is entirely different.
+Wong Tai Sin is busier; there’s a lot of red and gold everywhere.
 Chi Lun Nunnery has darker colours since it’s a wooden building.
-It’s also not as big but it’s easy to focus since it’s super close to Nan Lian Garden.

 1st day – Lunch

 One of the best foods to eat in Hong Kong is dim sum.
-It’s a classic and you can find dim sum restaurants all around the city.
-Even if there are so many of them, they’re always busy on the weekends.
+It’s a classic, and you can find dim sum restaurants all around the city.
+Even with so many of them, they’re always busy on the weekends.
 It’s a ritual with many families to go for yum cha on a Saturday or Sunday morning.

-Depending on which restaurant you go to, they will also serve signature HK dishes like barbeque meats, wonton noodles, and egg tarts.
+Depending on the restaurant, you can also find signature HK dishes like barbecue meats, wonton noodles, and egg tarts.
 That’s multiple classic HK foods you can eat on your first day.

 1st Day – Afternoon

-The next district to visit is Tsim Sha Tsui.
-Tsim Sha Tsui is a tourist and local favourite for shopping and dining.
+The next district to visit is Tsim Sha Tsui, a tourist and local favourite for shopping and dining.

 There are several malls around the area.
-If there are only 2 you can visit, go to K11 Musea for their modern architecture.
+If you can visit only two, go to K11 Musea and Harbour City, as you’ll see multiple tourist attractions by walking between the malls.

-This pathway is where the Avenue of Stars is.
-It’s inspired by Hollywood’s Walk of Fame where you’ll see iconic celebrities.
+- Avenue of Stars is inspired by Hollywood’s Walk of Fame, where you’ll see iconic celebrities.
 If you are familiar with the Chinese entertainment industry, there are definitely at least a few you’ll recognize along the way.

-Tsim Sha Tsui also has multiple museums to choose from.
+Tsim Sha Tsui also has multiple museums.
 Here are all the options:

 - Hong Kong Space Museum